-Assembly or Inspection Documents - Sample of how to create assembly documents
+Assembly or Inspection Documents: Sample of How to Create Process Documents

-Creating assembly process or inspection documents is straightforward using the Unisoft software.
-Component part numbers can be broken out into steps and unique colors can be assigned.
-Then assembly or inspection process documents and kitting labels similar to the two figures below are created.
+Creating assembly process or inspection documents is straightforward using Unisoft software.
+Component part numbers can be broken down into steps, with unique colors and brush patterns assigned to each part number.
+This allows for the creation of assembly or inspection process documents and kitting labels of various types, a sample of which is shown in the following two figures.

 pcbvie8

-There are basically 4 steps to creating assembly or inspection documents:
+There are basically four steps to creating assembly or inspection documents:

-2. Assign unique colors to the part numbers
+2. Assign unique colors and brush patterns to the part numbers (optional but normally done)

 4. Print the assembly or inspection documents